 |---|---|

-| Dutiable Value | Greater of purchase price or market value; valuation rules for gifts, family transfers, and transfers on trust. |
+| Dutiable Value | Greater of purchase price or market value; valuation rules for gifts, family transfers and transfers on trust. |

-| $5,001 – $75,000 | $50 + $1.50 per $100 over $5,000. |
+| $5,001 – $75,000 | $1.50 per $100 (or part) over $5,000. |

-| $75,001 – $540,000 | $1,175 + $3.50 per $100 over $75,000. |
+| $75,001 – $540,000 | $1,050 + $3.50 per $100 (or part) over $75,000. |

-| $540,001 – $1,000,000 | $17,325 + $4.50 per $100 over $540,000. |
+| $540,001 – $1,000,000 | $17,325 + $4.50 per $100 (or part) over $540,000. |

-| Over $1,000,000 | $38,025 + $5.75 per $100 over $1,000,000. |
+| Over $1,000,000 | $38,025 + $5.75 per $100 (or part) over $1,000,000. |

-| Foreign Surcharge | 8%. |
+| Foreign Surcharge | 8% AFAD (additional foreign acquirer duty). |

 Western Australia (WA)